trycmateusz/trycmateusz/README.md

 # I'm Matt - a Vue 3 Front-end Developer 🤓

 I've been learning Web Development for about 3 years now.<br>
-I refine my knowledge everyday and I strive to learn new technologies in the future.<br>
+Recently I've became very comfortable with using Nuxt with TypeScript.
+You can verify it by checking my apps: Xploric and Cosweats. : )
+Other than that, working with setup Pinia stores and Composition API became totally natural to me.
+I am seeing that now I'm spending very little time writing components and pages.
-I like the enviroment that I work in , but I also plan to study Node.js backend to get a better understaning of what is going on under the hood. 🔧<br>
+And even though I like the enviroment that I work in , I plan to study Node.js to become a Full Stack Developer. 🔧<br>
 Here is the list of the things I've grasped and learned so far : )<br>

 <div style="display: flex; flex-wrap: wrap; justify-content: center; align-items: center;">